What Are Calcium Channel Blockers?

-Calcium channel blockers are drugs used to lower blood pressure.
-They work by slowing the movement of calcium into the cells of the heart and blood vessel walls, which makes it easier for the heart to pump and widens blood vessels.
-As a result, the heart doesn't have to work as hard, and blood pressure lowers.
+Calcium makes your heart and blood vessels work harder to pump.
+Calcium channel blockers work by slowing the movement of calcium into the cells of the heart and blood vessel walls, which makes it easier for the heart to pump and widens blood vessels.
+Because your heart doesn't have to work as hard, calcium channel blockers lower your blood pressure.

 Examples of calcium channel blockers include: